manig139/manig139/README.md

 💬 Ask me about my Hardwork! the effort that i put to acomplish my goals. <br />
 📬 How to reach me: mang.devops@gmail.com <br />
 🚺 Pronouns: He/Him<br />
-🎉 Fun facts:You will have satirical comments in funny way when we have a Rapo, Life lesson from me to you... be nice to Everyone!<br />
+🎉 Fun facts:You will have satirical comments in funny way when we have a Rapo with me, Life lesson from me to you... be nice to Everyone!<br />
 💙 Thank you for reading my Bio!
 Follow me with the links below & let's collaborate!<br />

 <a href="https://www.linkedin.com/" target="www.linkedin.com/in/mani-g-05b00516a">LinkedIn</a>